What is an adult adoption? How do you adopt an adult in Los Angeles County?

 The only negative thing when you adopt an adult is it actually involves more legal paperwork than some other types of adoption.
 The Los Angeles Superior Court does not have pre-printed forms for adult adoption as exists for the adoption of a minor, as the laws and procedures are completely different.
 This mean that each document must be custom drafted, outside the realm of most non-attorneys.
 Randy's job is to do all those forms, so all you have to do is sign them.
 There are usually 8-10 documents to be prepared and filed, including the Adult Petition for Adoption (to see a sample click here), the Adult Adoption Agreement, the Spousal Consent to Adult Adoption (if the adoptive parent or adoptee is married), the Order of Adoption, and the VS-44 (to create the amended birth certificate if desired).
 All this is done for the flat legal fee of $1,850.
 In the rare cases where the adoptee wants to be adopted and also have their existing parents keep their parental rights (so the adoptee could have three or four legal parents) this is now possible effective January 1, 2020 due to a new law Randy co-authored.
 This involves additional legal paperwork and an extra fee of $275.

 Randy has been an adoption attorney for 36 years, limiting his practice to adoption.
 He has an A+ rating from the Better Business Bureau, is profiled on Wikipedia, and has a 5-star client rating on Avvo, Yelp and Google.
 He has the highest possible rating of "preeminent" from Martindale Hubbell.
 He is a member of the Academy of California Adoption Lawyers.
 Please see the links below for client reviews and to view his credentials, or learn about his background and experience at About Randy.
-Randy charges a flat fee of $1,850 to do a standard adult adoption (compared to most attorneys who charge hourly).
+Randy charges a flat fee of $1,850 to do a standard adult adoption (compared to most attorneys who charge hourly - check around and you will see most attorneys charge about double that fee, and without the security to you of the flat fee).
 With a flat fee you will know the exact cost of your adoption in advance.
 His fee includes the preparation of all required legal documents, setting the hearing date and appearing with you in court.
 There is no required investigation (so no fee), and Randy pays the court filing fee, so no expense to you.

 How Do We Get Started?

-The initial consultation with Randy is free and can be done over the phone or by Zoom (video).
-It takes approximately 30 minutes.
-If you wish to call him first, he is happy to answer a quick question or two: 818-582-2374.
-Or you can email him at Randy@StepparentAdoptionCenter.org
+The initial consultation with Randy is free (very detailed, 30-40 minutes) and is done by Zoom.
+If you have a quick question first, you can email him at [email protected]

 Before Randy schedules your consultation, however, he must first have you complete an on online questionnaire.
 This gives him more information about your case, so he can advise you fully during your consultation.
 You can complete and submit it online below.
 Upon receiving it, Randy will contact you promptly.